nathancarter/weblurch/doc/wiki.md

 ## To-dos

- * MathQuill blocks are not typeset because the stylesheet is not present.
-   * Discover if there are any tags that MathQuill uses that MediaWiki rejects, and if so, extend your configuration of the HTML Tags extension to permit them.
-   * Include in MediaWiki:Common.css the MathQuill stylesheet content.
-   * Test to see if this makes MathQuill content visible in MediaWiki.
  * Create another plugin for user preferences in an arbitrary number of categories.
 (One example category will be global settings, and another will be the metadata of the currently-loaded document.)
 It requires